Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in an environmentally coupled Stuart-Landau oscillator system

-The system parameter $\alpha$ which determines the oscillation frequency of the single oscillator would also influence the dynamics of spiral wave chimeras.
-Two effects are observed in our simulations.
+The system parameter $\alpha$ which determines the oscillation frequency of the single oscillator would also influence the dynamics of SWCs.
+Two effects are observed in our simulations as changing $\alpha$.
 First, a transition from stable spiral wave chimera states to complex spatiotemporal patterns is observed.
 The resulted patterns are quite similar to those shown in Fig. \ref{uswc} caused by the change of $K$.
 Second, the resulted spatial patterns are almost unchanged if we only change the sign of $\alpha$, i.e., $\alpha \rightarrow -\alpha$.
 This is because for the isolated oscillator, changing the sign of $\alpha$ only alters the relative phase of ${\rm Re}W$ and ${\rm Im}W$.
-For a stable spiral wave chimera, its rotation direction reverses for the same initial condition as $\alpha$ changes to $-\alpha$.
-For instance, we show in Fig. \ref{rotation_rev} two spiral wave chimeras for $\alpha=+0.35$ and $\alpha=-0.35$, respectively.
-For $\alpha=+0.35$, a spiral wave chimera rotates clockwise (CW) [see the dashed arrow in Fig. \ref{rotation_rev} (a)] and waves propagate outward [see the arrow in Fig. \ref{rotation_rev}(b)]; While for $\alpha=-0.35$, the spiral wave chimera rotates counterclockwise (CCW) [see the dashed arrow in Fig. \ref{rotation_rev} (d)] and waves still propagate outward [see the arrow in Fig. \ref{rotation_rev} (e)].
+For a stable SWC, its rotation direction reverses for the same initial condition as $\alpha$ changes to $-\alpha$.
+For instance, we show in Fig. \ref{rotation_rev} two SWCs for $\alpha=+0.35$ and $\alpha=-0.35$, respectively.
+For $\alpha=+0.35$, a SWC rotates clockwise (CW) [see the dashed arrow in Fig. \ref{rotation_rev} (a)] and waves propagate outward [see the arrow in Fig. \ref{rotation_rev}(b)]; While for $\alpha=-0.35$, the SWC rotates counterclockwise (CCW) [see the dashed arrow in Fig. \ref{rotation_rev} (d)] and waves still propagate outward [see the arrow in Fig. \ref{rotation_rev} (e)].
+The panels (c) and (f) show the value of $D(S/x)$ whose definition is given by Eq. \eqref{DS} and physical meaning will be explained later.

+The reversal of the rotation direction of the SWC as we change the sign of $\alpha$ is related to the direction of wave propagation and the conservation of topological charges.
+There are two kinds of velocity of the wave propagation, say group velocity $v_{gr}$ and phase velocity $v_{ph}$ which are defined as

+where $\omega_{q}$ and $q$ denote frequency and the wave number, respectively.
+The group velocity $v_{gr}$ determines the transport direction of the applied small perturbation, and usually for spiral waves it is always positive.
+However, the phase velocity $v_{ph}$ would either be positive (waves propagating outwardly) or negative (waves propagating inwardly).
+For SWCs, waves far way from the (desynchronized) center can be approximately viewed as the plan waves.
+Assuming the plan wave along the $x$ axis, we could write it in the following form